Robert Boyd, 5th Lord Boyd: Mary, Queen of Scots

 On 25 August 1563, Robert, Lord Boyd and Hugh Montgomerie, 4th Earl of Eglinton, entered into a mutual bond of defence, In 1563 the same Hew Montgomerie signing himself Hugo of Hessilheid witnessed an Instrument of Assignation [land deed] by Hugh 3rd Earl of Eglington to Robert Lord Boyde of the bailliary lands of the canon lands in Cunningham.

 Boyd took part in the attempt on Edinburgh after the marriage of Queen Mary to Lord Darnley, an action of the Chaseabout Raid, for which he was cited to appear before the King and Queen on 6 September, and before the Privy Council 29 October.
 He was declared guilty of lèse majesté on 1 December 1565.
 Shortly afterwards, on 6 March 1566, he had a pardon from "Henry, King of Scots", and was commanded to repair to Court.
 Boyd's political attitude now underwent a complete change.
 He was one of the jury who acquitted Bothwell, 12 April 1567, and 17 May following, two days after the Queen's forced marriage with that nobleman, was made a Privy Councillor.

-After Queen Mary was captured and taken to Lochleven Castle, Boyd was unceasing in his efforts to obtain the release and restoration of his Queen.
-Nevertheless he joined Regent Moray's privy Ccuncil, until Mary's escape from Lochleven on 2 May 1568.
+After Queen Mary was captured at the battle of Carberry Hill and taken to Lochleven Castle, Boyd was unceasing in his efforts to obtain the release and restoration of his Queen.
+Nevertheless he joined Regent Moray's Privy Council, until Mary's escape from Lochleven on 2 May 1568.
 He joined her at Hamilton with two of his sons and a considerable force, and fought for her at the battle of Langside on 13 May.
-After that defeat he retired to Kilmarnock, and on 24 May was ordered by the Council to deliver castles Kilmarnock and tower of Law".
+After that defeat he retired to Kilmarnock, and on 24 May was ordered by the Council to deliver the castle of Kilmarnock and tower of Law.
 He joined in the letter to the Duke of Alva (general and governor of the Spanish Netherlands), asking for his assistance on Mary's behalf, 30 July.

-In September 1568, Boyd was appointed one of Bishop John Lesley' colleagues for the conference to be held at York, and while there is accused of having "practised to steale away" Mary secretly.
+In September 1568, Boyd was appointed one of Bishop John Lesley's colleagues for the conference to be held at York, and while there is accused of having "practised to steale away" Mary secretly.
 He afterwards accompanied the Bishop to London, and was one of the Commissioners for Queen Mary.

+Lord Boyd was with Mary when she moved from Bolton Castle on 26 January 1569.
+He wrote to his wife and the lairds of Rowallan and Crawfurdland from Rotherham as they journeyed to Tutbury Castle.
+The letters were intercepted at Carlisle.
 Boyd was entrusted by Thomas, Duke of Norfolk with a diamond to deliver to Queen Mary at Coventry as a pledge of his affection and fidelity, and in a letter to him, apparently written in December 1569, she says: "I took the diamant from my lord Boyd, which I shall kepe unseene about my neck till I give it agayn to the owner of it and me both".